rolczynski/Explainable-Sentiment-Analysis/article/article.md

 ```

 We do a similar recognition test but now the aim is to predict the `key pair of tokens`,
-a pair that masked causes a change of a model prediction.
+a pair that masked causes a change in the model prediction.
 In contrast to the previous test, now it is much harder to check all pair combinations
 to retrieve the ground-truth needed to measure the test performance.
 Usually it is practically impossible to do so, and this is the unfortunate implication of unknown model reasoning.
-We can compare pattern recognizer results but we cannot say exactly how accurate they are (in most tests).
+We can compare pattern recognizer, but we cannot say exactly how accurate they are (in most test cases).

 <p align="middle">
 <img src="images/confusion_matrix.svg" width="600" alt=""/>